John-Muriu/snake_game/README.md

 # Snake-JavaScript

-The Snake game, created using JavaScript, and The HTML5 canvas. created by john muriu
+The Snake game, created using pure VAnilla JavaScript, and The HTML5 canvas. created by john muriu